AlekseyUrmanov/CoinBaseAPI/DEVUPDATES.md

 ## Dev Updates

+### Update 1.004
+Bot 6 closely resembles bot 5, however, there are some minor tweaks.
+With the big addition of a position managemnt system.
+It is very preliminary and dose not perform as intended; it is programmed with only a few conditional statements.
+But! it can already manage risk: adjust orders through the LOB to capture opportunity and avoid dry liquidation.

 ### Update 1.003
 After creaating a websocket bot 4, which was integarted with 3 other programs, it was too clustersome to manage.
 So I revised it much.. and have websocket bot 5.0.
 It is super efficient, processing 50kilobytes of data per minute.
 Cool stuff.